Troy: If we say "nobody", are you going to stab us with your bush scissors?

 - At the end of chapter 6 in Super Paper Mario, Dimentio appears before Mr. L (a Brainwashed and Crazy Luigi) and asks him how his fight against the heroes went (knowing full well he lost).
 When Luigi tells him, he basically says "So the Count doesn't know what happened to you?" and blows him up.

-- Early on in Watch_Dogs a mob boss meets with one of his goons, who'd just robbed a tech lab on the boss' orders but attracted a lot of police attention doing so and got his partner killed.
-The boss spends a couple minutes telling the goon to relax, then asks him "Get a chance to talk to your momma?
+- Watch_Dogs: Early in the story, a small-time crook, fresh from escaping a botched burglary that attracted a lot of police attention and left his partner dead at the scene, is brought to meet with the mob boss that ordered it.
+The boss takes the MacGuffin the crook stole, spends a couple minutes calming him down and telling him to relax, then quietly asks him "Get a chance to talk to your momma?
 Your friends?
 Your girl?"
-When the suddenly even more apprehensive goon says no, the boss and his bodyguard jump him.
+When the now even more apprehensive crook replies no, the boss and his bodyguard jump him.

 - In Kaspall, the only person they told was a trustworthy police sergeant — in fact, trustworthy enough to call them idiots for not reporting it earlier.